 Appointments per year: Varies

 Meetings.
 The Certification Committee generally meets three times per year.
-One is a half-day meeting at the Annual Conference to orient new committee members and conduct item writer training and give assignments.
-The fall meeting typically focuses on item review and revision and the late winter/early spring meeting is devoted to finalizing and setting the cut score on a new test form.
-The latter two meetings are typically three days in length.
-There is a teleconference involving the Certification Committee chair, the ALA staff representative, a certification consultant, and new committee members to introduce the new members to the committee prior to the first committee meeting in the spring.
+One is a half-day meeting at the Annual Conference & Expo to orient new committee members, conduct item-writer training and give assignments.
+The three-day fall meeting typically focuses on item review and revision and the one-day late winter/early spring virtual meeting is devoted to finalizing a new test form.
+There is a teleconference involving the Certification Committee chair, the ALA program director, a certification consultant, and new committee members to introduce the new members to the committee prior to the first committee meeting in the spring.